jae0/adapt/README.md

 # What is "adapt"?

 *adapt* (Areal Disease Analysis and Predicion Tools) is a set of routines to analyze publicly available disease epidemic data such as COVID-19 that you can customize for your town, province or state or country.
 This data tends to be rather crude counts of cases and recovered people and deaths.
 Your area of interest probably has these announcements and the information is likely captured by concerned citizens.
 To make sense of this information, beyond the daily ups and downs, you need to model it.
-To help, *adapt* attempts to assimilate disease spread data for COVID-19 and other similar diseases and estimate model parameters of classical epidemiological models using Bayesian methods (MCMC via STAN: https://mc-stan.org/) and then simulate/forcast disease progression using stochastic simulation modelling approaches (via the Gillespie method, implemented beautifully by SimInf: https://github.com/stewid/SimInf).
-Areal unit-based approaches using CAR/BYM models (via INLA) are also (soon) being developed to help understand and model spatial patterns.
+To help, *adapt* attempts to assimilate disease spread data for COVID-19 and other similar diseases and estimate model parameters of classical epidemiological models using Bayesian methods (MCMC via STAN: https://mc-stan.org/) and then simulate/forecast disease progression using stochastic simulation modelling approaches (via the Gillespie method, implemented beautifully by SimInf: https://github.com/stewid/SimInf).
+Areal unit-based approaches using CAR/BYM models (via INLA) are also used to help understand and model spatial patterns (todo).

 A basic model appropriate for such crude data is the SIR (Susceptible-Infected-Recovered) compartmental model.
 This is a well understood model that has its share of limitations but still sufficient to get a crude sense of what is going on.
 Look it up if you want to know details.
 The programs here are used to fit a variation of this model to the crude data, as best we can.
 It relies upon some advanced statistical and mathematical engines developed by opensourced, cutting edge research groups (R, STAN, SimInf, and many others, see below), and approaches the problem as a "latent, state-space" problem, often encountered also in fisheries assessment problems.
 Use of "adapt", however, requires only some minimal understanding of programming, mostly R (https://cran.r-project.org/).